wilsonae/GetData_Assignment/README.md

 The associated program [run_analysis.R](https://github.com/wilsonae/GetData_Assignment/blob/master/run_analysis.R) requires the additional R packages *dplyr* and *tidyr*.
 It will load these two libraries at execution.

 It is possible for the program to download the zipfile using the URL provided in the assignment instructions.
-However, I have not done this as it is a waste of bandwidth to download a file that is nearly 60Mb every time that this program is run.
+However, I have not done this as the zipfile is nearly 60Mb which would be a waste of bandwidth if downloaded every time that this program is run.

+## Preliminary steps
+Before running this program,
+- download the program [run_analysis.R](https://github.com/wilsonae/GetData_Assignment/blob/master/run_analysis.R) from this repo and save it to your working directory.
+- download the zipped dataset from the URL https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip and save it to your working directory.
+- check that the two required R packages  *dplyr* and *tidyr* have been installed.

-## Process used by the program to clean the data and create a tidy dataset (with code snippets)
+## Process used to clean the data and create a tidy dataset (with code snippets)

 ### Load the required additional libraries
 ```